vvader24/EDLD-2---Homework-2/README.md

-Hwk2-EDLD2

-The "crime" data file was too large for Git.
-For reproducable code, download the `crime.csv` data file [here](https://www.kaggle.com/paultimothymooney/denver-crime-data) and save it in a new folder within the "Hwk2-EDLD2" folder entitled "Data".
+**Note: The "crime" data file was too large for Git.
+Download the `crime.csv` data file [here](https://www.kaggle.com/paultimothymooney/denver-crime-data) and save it in a new folder entitled "Data" within the "Hwk2-EDLD2" folder.**